Mail Us

 What Is an Outpatient Hysteroscopy?

-A hysteroscopy uses a thin, flexible tube with a light and camera at the end—called a hysteroscope—to look directly inside the womb.
-The procedure is performed through the vagina and cervix, so no cuts or incisions are required.
-It allows your gynaecologist to examine the uterus lining and sometimes treat certain conditions during the same appointment.
+A hysteroscopy uses a thin, rigid hysteroscope—equipped with a light and camera at the end—to examine the inside of the womb.
+The procedure is performed through the vagina and cervix, without the need for any cuts or incisions.
+It allows your consultant to closely assess the lining of the uterus and, when needed, treat certain conditions during the same appointment.

 Why Might You Need One?

-Your doctor may recommend an outpatient hysteroscopy if you’re experiencing:
+Your consultant may recommend an outpatient hysteroscopy if you’re experiencing:

 • Heavy or irregular periods